Tomal1/Movie-info/README.md

 # Movie-info

+## Discription
-a web app that takes movie name as an input and displays information about that film
+a simple app which the client inputs a movie name and then a plethora of information about that movie will be presented.